Why do people always want the office by the window?

 Recorded on Mt.
 Hamilton, San Jose, California, March 9, 2011

 The rationale for selecting more color channels is seen in the graph above.
-It plots the quality of the light (CQS in this case) against the correlated color temperature (CCT) range for systems using various “channel/color” configurations.
-The coverage and quality of the light output can be seen for 2 to 10 channel configurations.
-In general more colors translates into higher color quality over a broader range of color temperatures.
+It plots the quality of the light (CRI in this case) against the correlated color temperature (CCT) range for systems using various “channel/color” configurations.
+The coverage and quality of the light output can be seen for 2 to 8 channel configurations.
+In general more colors translates into higher color quality and superior spectral tuning over a broader range of color temperatures.

 Much of the time “daylight” chromaticity (color appearance) does not map to the daylight or blackbody locus we use to classify light sources.
 So far, no artificial light sources have come close to the rich spectrum and time varying characteristics of daylight.

 Current products use 16 or 8 independent color channels of LED light to create the output.
 With 16 channels you get scientific instrument level capability and flexibility to easily design experiments where a live subject or sensors can be tested for reaction to precision light stimulus.
-With 8 channels you have a flexible commercial grade light fixture for living spaces or a research tool.
+With 8 channels you have a flexible commercial grade light fixture for living spaces or a research tool to explore lighting in all its variations - human centric or not.
 In either case, the capability to record or create time varying light spectra to be “played” by the fixture give the user unparalleled control of the light.
 At all times the light output can be dimmed to very low levels over any time profile.